florianpirchner/java-gpt-commands/README.md

 }
 ```

 This code is like a helpful robot that can understand and do different tasks.
-First, it connects to a smart computer system called GPT-4 using a special key.
+First, it connects to a smart computer system called GPT-4 using the OpenAI Bearer Token (simply called OpenAI Key).
 Then, it tells GPT-4 all the tasks it knows how to do, which are called "commands."

 Next, it asks GPT-4 for help with a specific task, like finding "Info about quantum physics."
 GPT-4 will tell the robot which command to use for this task.

 If GPT-4 says the best way to get this information is to "Ask Your Doctor," the robot will prepare an email to send to a doctor's email address.
 But if GPT-4 says the best way is to search the internet, the robot will open the Chrome browser and search for "Info about quantum physics" online.

+**Attention:**
+You can utilize this framework to enable a user to write emails or open a browser.
+In case you have successfully implemented these features, I would be more than happy to accept a pull request from you.
+Please note that the existing framework is merely a basic implementation and the commands are exclusively designed for unit testing purposes.

 ## Current CommandApi UnitTests